9 Ways to Clean Up Your Google Contacts

 2. Merge Duplicate Google Contacts

 Google’s Merge Duplicates feature is not great, but it’s not horrible either.
-Our Address Book app will feature a more comprehensive merge.
-Until then, you can merge duplicates manually or let Google detect duplicates and merge them in one step.
+You can use our address book to automatically merge contacts.
+Or, you can merge duplicates manually or let Google detect duplicates and merge them in one step.

 3. Export Google Contacts

 Do you trust Google to safely save everything?
 Are you absolutely sure your account will never be compromised?
 Two-step Verification is a nice security feature, but to be even safer we’d recommend exporting your Google Contacts and saving them in multiple locations, such as Dropbox and local storage.